GoloByte/BookService/README.md

     - @OneToMany
     - @ManyToOne
     - @ManyToMany
-    - cascade saving of structure with child and relation within objects
+    - cascade persist of structure with children and related objects
   - LAZY loading fetch strategy
   - database setup using flyway
   - @Query using row lock and skip locked for concurrency pattern implementation